C242-LT-Liveness-Detection/live-vote-ml/README.md

 # live-vote-ml
-just the machine learning side of LiveVote app
+the machine learning side of LiveVote app